theautonomy/logback-test/README.md

     If neither file is found, logback configures itself automatically using the BasicConfigurator which will cause logging output to be directed to the console.
    </pre>

-   Stay assured, logback allows you specify configuration file through as system property such as:
+Stay assured if you need some flexibility.
+Logback allows you specify configuration file through a system property such as:
    <pre>
     java -Dlogback.configurationFile=/path/to/config.xml ....
    </pre>

 You can also load configuration file programmatically.
    <pre>
   	    LoggerContext lc = (LoggerContext)LoggerFactory.getILoggerFactory();
 		JoranConfigurator config = new JoranConfigurator();